Climatepedia

 Vulnerability

-The degree to which a system is susceptible to or unable to cope with adverse effects of climate change, including climate variability and extremes.
-Vulnerability depends on exposure, sensitivity, and adaptive capacity.
+The degree to which a system is susceptible to the adverse effects of climate change, including variability and extreme events.[IPCC AR6]

 Weather